Science education in England: CIE (formerly CAIE)

+Edexcel IGCSEs

+Edexcel IGCSE sciences offer three routes, single, double, and triple science (just like CCEA GCSE sciences), but only one tier is available for each route.
+For single science, the candidate sits one paper for each science at 1 hour and 10 minutes per paper, so three in total.
+For double science, the candidate also sits one paper for each science at 2 hours per paper, so three in total.
+And for triple science, the candidate sits two papers per science: Paper 1 is 2 hours, and Paper 2 is 1 hour and 15 minutes, so six in total.

 Science education post-16 or ‘KS5’

 For the ages of 16, 17 and 18 (and older for those that remain in education below university level), students in England do what is sometimes loosely called ‘key stage 5’ or KS5; it has no legal meaning (unlike the other key stages).
 And unlike KS1–4 in which the levels of complexity of topics learnt at each stage are prescribed within relatively narrow limits, at KS5, the levels of complexity of topics cover a wide range, although the highest level of complexity at KS5 is RQF level 3.
-Whether or not a student actually studies at this level of complexity in KS5 depends on their GCSE results—crucially on what subjects the student obtained passes at RQF level 2 standard (including mathematics and English) as well as the actual grades themselves.
+Whether or not a student actually studies at this level of complexity in KS5 depends on their GCSE results.
+Crucially, on what subjects the student obtained passes at RQF level 2 standard (including mathematics and English) as well as the actual grades themselves.
 In other words, unlike KS1–4, where a specific student studies at one RQF level, at KS5, a specific student may be studying at several RQF levels depending on what the student obtained at GCSEs.
 Regardless of the RQF-level mix, KS5 students can complete post-16 study in one of the following: